 Frac sand mining is literally booming in western Wisconsin – and it’s wreaking havoc on air and water quality and public health.

-The hills of western Wisconsin contain the sand necessary to do hydraulic fracking for natural gas in other parts of the country, which means our rural communities have become Grand Central Station of open-pit frac sand mining.
+The hills of western Wisconsin contain the sand necessary to do hydraulic fracking for natural gas in other parts of the country (and the world), which means our rural communities have become Grand Central Station of open-pit frac sand mining.
 In just the last five years, Wisconsin frac sand facilities have grown from less than a handful to more than one hundred!

 Open-pit frac sand mining: